LazyScar/BiliBili-To-English/README.md

 # BiliBili To English

-BiliBili is a video platform that only has a Chinese version.
-To translate its content into English or multiple languages, you can use this extension.
-This extension works on browsers like Chrome, Bing, Firefox, Brave, Opera, and many more.
+BiliBili is a video platform that only support Chinese.
+That's why to translate it's ui, videos, captions into English or multiple languages, you can use this extension.
+This extension supports browsers like Chrome, Bing, Firefox, Brave, Opera, and many more.

 ## Using FireFox?